List of heirs to the French throne: Capetian heirs by Salic succession I

 After the accession of Philip II of France, the throne became de jure as well as de facto hereditary, so that on the death of the king, the legal heir became king immediately, and could exercise authority without coronation.
 The throne passed to the closest male heir.

 Heirs who actually succeeded are shown in bold type.
 From 1350 on, the heir apparent to the French throne was styled Dauphin.
-Heirs so styled are accompanied on the table below by an image of the Dauphin's coat of arms.
 The title was abandoned in 1791 in favor of the style Prince Royal, less than a year before the abolition of the monarchy.